rewpparo/rw_garage/readme.md

  - Uses esx onesync for persistant server side vehicles
  - Job garages
  - Advanced permission system to control who can store and retrieve what and where
+ - Garage capacity
+ - Cutomizable blips and markers
  - Configurable time to store and take
- - Cutomizable blips and markers
- - Garage capacity
  - Pay to take vehicle out
  - Impoud system integrated with garage system
+ - Compatible with ox_target / qtarget (make your own targets)

 ## TODO :
  - Hourly fees for garages
- - Garage vehicle type limitations (plane, car...)
  - Polish cop access to impound, put fee, etc...
  - Job vehicle permission per model and job/Grade ?
  - Script to convert esx_garage impound entries
- - Look into simplifying custom garages by exposing functionality
+ - Look into allowing different levels of custom garages by exposing functionality

 ## Zlib licence
 ```